subspace/protocol-specs/docs/decex/interfaces.md

 Adds a `PendingDeposit` with `account_id` to the storage of the operator `operator_id` in and deposits SSC from an account balance (i.e., in *`pallet_balances`*) into the staking pool `Deposits` of a registered operator, awarding the nominator pro-rata shares in the pool when the share price for this epoch will become known.
 The nominator must transfer `amount` ≥ `min_nominator_stake` (as defined within the operator’s config).
 The nominator will receive shares in the operator's pool, which they can later withdraw for SSC.

-This is a permissionless operation; however, currently, only `MaxNominators` nominators per operator are supported.
+This is a permissionless operation.
 Note that `account_id` between the balance and staking account are the same.
 If the operator is no longer registered, the funds will be returned to the reward address in *`pallet_balances`*.

 ### instantiate_domain